tango-controls/tango-kernel-followup/2019-05-09/Minutes.md

 Review [TangoDistribution#8](https://github.com/tango-controls/TangoSourceDistribution/pull/8). **Done but new action to test prepare-9.3.3 branch**.

 **Action**: Organize an HDB++ meeting in 2019.
-Maybe dedicate a full day for an HDB++ meeting during the week of the next Tango meeting at DESY. **Discussion will take place during the next Tango meeting to decide on the next HDB++ meeting**
+Maybe dedicate a full day for an HDB++ meeting during the week of the next Tango meeting at DESY. **Discussion will take place during the next Tango meeting (DESY, 3-5/06/2019) to decide on the next HDB++ meeting**

 **Action - ESRF, IK**: JTango: clarify actions to be done to fix the event reconnection issues with java clients subscribing to events coming from hosts having several network interfaces. **Done**